1/ Will the election results create a new market dynamic?

 3/ Isn't it already too late to adopt a value strategy?

-It is not too late to take positions.
+After a particularly difficult 2015 and an equally tricky start to 2016, EdR Fund US Value & Yield and EdR Fund Global Value have partly offset underperformance in recent months, mainly thanks to rising commodity prices.
+But it is not too late to take positions.
 Some of the leading sectors we are overweight in like financials and healthcare have still not made up for lost ground.

 Some leading sectors have still not made up for lost ground